metin/ProAngularJS-Repo/README.md

     . uppercase : generates an all uppercase string
     . lowercase : generates an all lowercase string

+### Localization: Localizing filter output
+To localize filter output you must install the i18n component:
+    `bower install angular-i18n --save`

+and then reference the appropriate localization file in your index.html:
+    <script type="text/javascript" src="bower_components/angular-i18n/angular-locale_es-es.js"></script>

+Then automatically, filters will update its output to reflect the locale.

+### Filtering Collections

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.